German Declension, Step by Step

 At the same time, the sentence structure—most importantly here, the verb—tells us who or what the subject is and who or what the direct object is.
 Mary is our subject, as she feeds the ducks, and since she is performing the action—feeding, which the hungry ducks receive happily–the ducks act as our direct object.

-To summarize: The ability to break down a sentence into its various parts will be key to German declension.
-Remember to focus on case, gender and number.
+To summarize: The ability to break down a sentence into its various parts will be key to German declension—who is doing what to whom, and what is the gender and number of each noun.
+So remember, focus on case, gender and number!

 Why Learn Declension in German?

-Memorizing not only the (1) case, (2) gender and (3) number of a noun, but also the corresponding grammar rules for denoting these three aspects, will guarantee that your reading and writing skills will be near-native.
+Memorizing not only the (1) case, (2) gender and (3) number of a noun, but also the corresponding grammar rules for denoting these three aspects, is crucial to understanding, speaking and writing German.

 How to Learn German Declension